 Here's what they mean:

-Visit LidsOnKids.org, a site dedicated to providing information on helmet safety and answer questions about helmet use.
+Visit www.LidsOnKids.org This site dedicated to providing information on helmet safety and answer questions about helmet use.

 Helmet use is strongly recommended for all ages.

-- Obtain proper equipment that is fitted properly for performance as well as satety.
+- Obtain proper equipment that is fitted properly for performance as well as safety.

 - Wear sun protection.